Ivan Mazepa: Change of sides

+In 1707, after vanquishing the united forces of Peter's allies - Denmark, Saxony and the Polish-Lithuanian Commonwealth, Charles XII started a campaign against Moscow.
+Suffering from shortages of gunpowder and provision, the Swedes detoured to Ukraine in order to replenish their stocks.
+The tsar ignored Mazepa's appeals to defend the Hetmanate and ordered the hetman to burn the territory in the Swedes' path.
+Unwilling to sacrifice his realm and displeased by Peter's treatment of himself as a simple subordinate, throughout 1708 Mazepa started secret talks with the Swedish side.

 The last straw in the souring relations with Tsar Peter was his refusal to commit any significant force to defend Ukraine against the Polish King Stanisław Leszczyński, an ally of Charles XII of Sweden, who threatened to attack the Cossack Hetmanate in 1708.
 Peter expected that king Charles of Sweden was going to attack and thought that he could spare no forces.
 In the opinion of Mazepa, this blatantly violated the Treaty of Pereyaslav, since Russia refused to protect Ukraine's territory and left it to fare on its own.
 As the Swedish and Polish armies advanced towards Ukraine, Mazepa allied with them on 28 October 1708.
 However, only 3,000 Cossacks followed their Hetman, with the rest remaining loyal to the Tsar.

+According to William Pokhlyobkin, it was from that moment that King Charles XII of Sweden granted Mazepa the right to use the colors of the Swedish military bandera (yellow and blue) as the insignia of the Cossack detachments led by Mazepa.
+Later, these would be the colors of the Flag of Ukraine.

 Mazepa's call to arms was further weakened by the Orthodox Clergy's allegiance to the Tsar.
-Learning of Mazepa's treason, the Russian army sacked and razed the Cossack Hetmanate capital of Baturyn, killing most of the defending garrison and many common people.
-The Russian army was ordered to tie the dead Cossacks to crosses and float them down the Dnieper River to the Black Sea.
+Learning of Mazepa's treason, the Russian army sacked and razed the Cossack Hetmanate's capital of Baturyn, killing most of the defending garrison and many common people.
+Peter also had the hetman expelled from the Orthodox Church by declaring an anathema on his name.

-Those Cossacks who did not side with Mazepa elected a new hetman, Ivan Skoropadsky, on 11 November 1708.
+Under the influence of the Sack of Baturyn, those Cossacks who did not side with Mazepa elected a new hetman, Ivan Skoropadsky, on 11 November 1708.
 The fear of further reprisals and suspicion of Mazepa's newfound Swedish ally prevented most of Ukraine's population from siding with him.
 Surprisingly, the only significant support that he gathered came from the Zaporozhian Sich, which, though at odds with the Hetman in the past, considered him and the nobility he represented a lesser evil compared with the Tsar.
-The Sich Cossacks paid dearly for their support of Mazepa, as Peter The Great ordered the Sich to be razed in 1709 and a decree was issued to execute any active Zaporizhian Cossack.
+Inhumane massacres by Russia followed the Sich Cossacks support of Mazepa, as Peter the Great ordered the Sich to be razed in 1709 and a decree was issued to execute any active Zaporizhian Cossack.
+The Russian army was ordered to tie the dead Cossacks to crosses and float them down the Dnieper River to the Black Sea.